“Moving money forward“ Money Forward

 Skill Matrix

-Set forth below is a skill matrix for Director and Audit & Supervisory Board members.
+Set forth below is a skill matrix for Director and Corporate Auditors.

-This table does not represent all the skills possessed by the Directors and Audit & Supervisory Board members.
+This table does not represent all the skills possessed by the Directors and Corporate Auditors.
 For each officer, it maps four fields in which the Company expects each of them to contribute to discussion at the Board of Directors meetings, in light of each of their specific knowledge, experience, etc.

 index.html